sumeshp99/Sumesh_Prasad/README.md

 It was my first deep learning project.Here I tried to train a neural network to classify genre of music using audio of music as input.Kind of fun as well as learned a little about audio processing.Learned spectrograms and other things.

+### Pneumonia prediction

+It was also a deep learning project.By this time it had been more than 5 months since i have used deep learning.So I made this to revisit some topics.Think of it as revision for myself.

 ```markdown
 Syntax highlighted code block